ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Conclusion

 Overall, I was very impressed with the Orbea.
 An e-bike that doesn’t look, weigh or handle like one!
-Having ridden the Giant Road-E and the Ribble Endurance SLe, my favourite would have to be the Ribble for an out and out road bike experience.
+Having ridden the Giant Road-E and the Ribble Endurance SLe, my favourite would have to be the Ribble for an out-and-out road bike experience.
 The Giant looks and weighs more like an e-bike with its large lithium battery pack and Yamaha mid-drive motor dominating, but the way that motor makes the power is a revelation!

 Taking everything above into account, both the Giant and Ribble are substantially more expensive.
 The Orbea D50 offers excellent value for money and doesn’t have much in the way of competition at its price, making it the best electric road bike available for under £2000.